 How often/when to get it: Once a year, typically starting in September through the end of the flu season.
 The earlier you receive it, the better your protection.

 Who should get it: All adults should receive the vaccine in some form.
 The nasal spray vaccine is approved for adults up to age 49 who are in good health and not pregnant.
+There are also options such as egg-free shots for those with severe egg allergies, shots using smaller needles that don't penetrate as deeply, and high-dose injections for the more vulnerable elderly.

 Pneumococcal Vaccine Schedule